TailTag/earlyuser-mailer/README.md

 # EarlyUser Mailer

 **EarlyUser Mailer** is a simple tool used internally at TailTag to send emails to early users, offering them free lifetime access to our premium subscription, **TailTag Pro**.
 This utility leverages **Nodemailer** and **Gmail SMTP** to handle email sending tasks.
-It's designed to be a straightforward, customizable way to distribute important messages to a list of recipients.
+It's designed to be a straightforward, customizable way to distribute important messages to a list of recipients which we automatically get from our Supabase backend (based on criteria such as creation date, current subscription status, and other).

 ## Features